Oil prices rebound, fueled by hopes for OPEC+ supply cuts

-SINGAPORE (Reuters) - Oil prices clawed back ground on Tuesday, rising 1% after the previous session’s slump, amid hopes for new production curbs by OPEC and its allies to offset any drop in future fuel demand that might be triggered by China’s coronavirus outbreak.
+SINGAPORE (Reuters) - Oil prices clawed back ground on Tuesday, rising as much as 1% after the previous session’s slump, amid hopes for new output curbs from OPEC and its allies to offset any drop in fuel demand that might be triggered by China’s coronavirus outbreak.

-Despite Tuesday’s gains, an extended slide over the last two weeks on concern over the global economic impact of the coronavirus means prices are still close to 20% lower than this year’s peak on Jan.
+Despite Tuesday’s gains, an extended slide over the last two weeks on concern over the global economic impact of the coronavirus means prices are still more than 20% lower than this year’s peak on Jan.
 8. Monday’s drop left crude prices at their lowest in more than a year.

 People familiar with the matter told Reuters on Monday that the Organization of the Petroleum Exporting Countries (OPEC) and its allies including Russia, known as OPEC+, were considering cutting crude output by a further 500,000 barrels per day (bpd) due to the impact on demand from the coronavirus.